plotly/plotly.js/CUSTOM_BUNDLE.md

 cd plotly.js
 ```

-Make sure you have the versions of node/npm that's recommended in the [./CONTRIBUTING.md](./CONTRIBUTING.md#prerequisites) list of Prerequisites
+Make sure you have the versions of node/npm that's recommended in the [./CONTRIBUTING.md](./CONTRIBUTING.md#prerequisites) list of Prerequisites.

+To download a specific node version look [here](https://nodejs.org/en/download/package-manager).

 Install the dependencies
 ```sh